Brightify/Reactant/docs/getting-started/architecture.md

 }
 ```

-The `ControllerBase` class has two generic parameters, first one is the type of the Controller's `componentState` (yes, Controllers can have a state too) and the second is the type of the **RootView**.
+The `ControllerBase` class has two generic parameters, first one is the type of the Controller's `componentState` (Controllers can have a state too) and the second is the type of the **RootView**.
 The RootView is automatically initialized by the Controller, but you can do it manually by passing an instance of the RootView as `root` parameter of the Controller's initializer.

 ## Dependency Injection, Parameters, and Reactions